public-awesome/marketplace-outpost/README.md

 # Stargaze Marketplace Outpost

 These contracts provides functionality to a CosmWasm chain to interoperate with Stargaze Marketplace.
-There are two contracts, Outpost Server, and Outpost Client.
+There are two contracts, Hub, and Outpost.

-## Outpost Client
+## Outpost

-Outpost Client is a fork of the ICS721 bridge and adds IBC messages to communicate with Marketplace.
+Outpost is a fork of the ICS721 bridge and adds IBC messages to communicate with Marketplace.

 ```rs
 pub struct IbcSetAskAwayMsg {